niklas-wortmann/personal-site/homepage/src/content/blog/2024-review/2024-review.md

 Public speaking is getting a major version update this year.
 For 2025 I want to be more intentional with my language and words of choice and generally improve my stage presence.
 Because let's face it - technical knowledge is only as good as the delivery.

 And speaking of communication...
-There's something brewing in the content creation space.
-Can't spill all the beans yet, but I am working on something I am super excited to share with y'all in a few weeks.
+This year I want to create a lot more content, primarily written content but also videos (which is partially also a driver for this blog post).
+I Can't spill all the beans yet, but I am working on something I am super excited to share with y'all in a few weeks.
 Watch this space for a major announcement!

 ## The Bottom Line